Bioconductor/Bioconda_testing/Bioconda_SOP.md

 ## Basic Workflow with references to Bioconda

-NOTE: As a starting point, (We assume) you have miniconda installed on
+**NOTE:** As a starting point, (We assume) you have miniconda installed on
       your machine.
 Without it interfering with your base R environment.
 If not, please take a look at [Miniconda Installation][]

-1. Start your `conda` environement where you want to install your package,
+1. Start your `conda` environment where you want to install your package,

 		conda activate <bioconductor-environment>